spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/users/managing-user-roles/editing-user-roles.md

 To start working with roles, go to **Users** > **User Roles**.

-Review the [reference information](#reference-information-editing-roles) before you start, or just look up the necessary information as you go through the process.
+Review the [reference information](#reference-information-editing-roles) before you start, or look up the necessary information as you go through the process.

 ## Editing roles